Otter Tail Power Co. v. United States: Facts

 Otter Tail Power Company (Otter Tail) is an investor-owned electric power utility with headquarters at Fergus Falls, Minnesota.
-It buys its electric power largely from the United States at the Government Bureau of Reclamation's Red Wing Dam power generation facility and other Bureau sites; transmits ("wheels") the power over high-voltage power transmission lines that Otter Tail owns, extending across the northern half of Minnesota; and sells the power to customers in small towns in northwestern Minnesota and eastern North and South Dakota.
+In addition to energy generated within its own plants, it purchased power from other sources.
+One of these sources was the United States Bureau of Reclamation's Red Wing Dam power generation facility and other Bureau sites.
+Power purchased from government sources was transmitted ("wheeled") over high-voltage power transmission lines that Otter Tail owns.
+Most of the wheeled power was to serve the municipal utilities and electric cooperatives within the company's territory across northwestern Minnesota, eastern North Dakota, and northeastern South Dakota.
+A portion of this energy was also used to meet the company's retail customer needs.

 The case involved two principal types of conduct, both of which resulted from Otter Tail's desire to prevent small towns in which it sold power to customers from establishing municipal power systems of their own instead of the residents continuing to be retail customers of Otter Tail.
 One type of conduct was bringing allegedly frivolous and vexatious suits to prevent the towns from being able to sell municipal bonds to finance the establishment of their municipal power systems.
 The more important conduct, leading to the essential facilities legal precedent, was Otter Tail's refusal to wheel and sell power to the proposed new local power systems that would replace Otter Tail as power supplier in their towns.

 The United States sued Otter Tail for monopolizing the retail distribution and sale of power to towns in its operating area.